 DO I NEED A BUSINESS LICENSE TO SELL CRAFTS ON FACEBOOK?

+If you’re required by law to have a business license to sell your handmade goods, you’ll need one before you start selling on Facebook.
 Selling crafts on Facebook is similar to selling crafts through Etsy or craft fairs.
 Facebook isn’t checking to ensure your business has the proper business licenses and permits before you’re allowed to set up a Facebook page.

 However, when you put your craft business online, it has the potential to be exposed to a lot more people.